Nordix/bomres/README.md

 ### Prerequisities

-It is recommended to install rootless docker, otherwise the following example must be run as root.
+It is recommended to install rootless docker, otherwise the examples in this section must be run as root.

+Install rootless docker as follows:

 ```bash
 $ sudo curl -fsSL https://get.docker.com/rootless | sh